excelsiorsoft/docker-orchestration/README.md

 The course has a repo with all the notes and code: https://github.com/CADBOT/docker-livelessons-notes

 The original code has been modified to make it runnable.

+Tips on how to enable GitHub SSH integration are here: https://github.com/excelsiorsoft/docker-orchestration/blob/master/ssh-agent-on-windows.md